openconfig/gnoi/software_bundle/README.md

 (optionally) multiple software bundles can be installed in sequence, to minimise the amount of times we have to reload affected programs

-#### 3. Service reload
+#### 3. Process reload

-Once any required software bundles are installed, the system needs to reload any currently-running programs which would be affected by those software bundles.
+Once any required software bundles are installed, the system needs to restart any currently-running processes which would be affected by those software bundles.
-When those programs reload, they will reload with the software bundles applied.
+When those processes reload, they will reload with the software bundles applied.

 ### Comparison to existing SetPackage RPC